dspeyer/dspeyer.github.io/magic.md

 The number of active spells a caster can maintain is equal to their intelligence modifier or two, whichever is higher.
 A caster who has reached this limit can still cast instantaneous spells, but cannot cast anything with a duration.

+On the spellcraft check, receive a synergy bonus for the linked skill.

 The default spellcraft dc is based on using verbal and somatic components (i.e. speaking at a normal volume and gesturing emphatically with at least one hand) but not material components.
 It is also based on a standard action casting time.
 Modifiers are available (though check if your magic source affects these):

 |Casting Style | DC Modifier |